ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 Maximum FPS

     .. warning::
       Unless you know what you are doing, please leave this field empty, especially if you are configuring a network camera.
-More often than not, putting a value here adversely affects live viewing performance.
+More often than not, putting a value here adversely affects recording.

     On some occasions you may have one or more cameras capable of high capture rates but find that you generally do not require this performance at all times and would prefer to lighten the load on your server.
 This option permits you to limit the maximum capture rate to a specified value.
 This may allow you to have more cameras supported on your system by reducing the CPU load or to allocate video bandwidth unevenly between cameras sharing the same video device.
 This value is only a rough guide and the lower the value you set the less close the actual FPS may approach it especially on shared devices where it can be difficult to synchronise two or more different capture rates precisely.
 This option controls the maximum FPS in the circumstance where no alarm is occurring only.